muddylotus/SpaceKadet/README.md

 # SpaceKadet
-A game about a Space Kat, coded in C#
+A game about a Space Cat